department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/10-10EZR Form/TERA Question Feature Documents/10-10 EZR Attach Supporting Evidence Documentation.md

 - **Value Risks** (will people use it):
   - The 10-10EZ saw ~2% of applications have documents attached prior to launching the TERA questions on March 5, 2024, will the EZR see a similar low usage?
+  - Will HEC/MS be able to use any of the deocuments Veterans upload?

 - **Usability Risks** (can people figure out how to use it):
   - Will Veterans understand that they can upload documents to be added their VHA record?
   - Will Veterans understand that they can only upload certain support document types, and will they be able to make sure their documentation is in that file type (PDF, PNG, RTF)?
   - Will Veterans understand the types of documents the VA are seeking for TERA claims?
   - Will Veterans understand that (in theory) they do not need to upload official Military documents that VA has access to (e.g. DD214)?
-  -
+And will Veterans spend their time uploading documents that aren't necessary?

 - **[Technical] Feasibility Risks** (can we build it with available tech/data):
   - Examples:
     - Upstream/Downstream API/Data availability and reliability
     - Site performance impacts (see [Google Lighthouse](https://developers.google.com/web/tools/lighthouse), [WebPageTest](https://www.webpagetest.org/), #-daily-lighthouse-scan)

+- Will the VA Enrollment System (VES) be able to receive and process accordingly the attached documentation?
+-

 - **Organizational Viability Risks/Constraints** (will there be a positive organizational impact):
   - Examples:
     - VA stakeholder testing, marketing, compliance requirements